 Grant McConachie Way

 On the main Sea Island road to Vancouver International Airport, there are multiple cherry trees and magnolia trees lining the route.
-Add a side-visit to Iona Beach Regional Park for some birding while you’re in the area.
+While you’re in the area, add a side-visit to Iona Beach Regional Park for some top-notch birding—and the chance to see birds such as eagles, hummingbirds, red-tailed hawks, and more.

 Larry Berg Flight Path Park

-A popular nature enclave in the heart of the city, Minoru Park is studded with a few blossom trees and some fragrant flowerbeds.
-Give yourself plenty of time to explore and consider some photos near the scenic Minoru Chapel.
+A popular nature enclave in the heart of the city, Minoru Park is home to some well-established blossom trees as well as lots of fragrant flowerbeds and ponds that attract a variety of birdlife.
+Give yourself plenty of time to explore the park and consider taking some photos near Minoru Chapel.

 Springtime at Minoru Park. | Photo: Tourism Richmond